Anna Erickson is editor of the Park Rapids Enterprise.

 - Member for

-Voters will once again head to the polls to vote for a Menahga School District bond issue.
+Voters will head to the polls for a third time Tuesday, Aug.
+10 to vote for a Menahga School District bond issue.
+Signs scattered throughout Menahga's school district show division over the issue with "Vote No" and "Vote Yes" signs.
 After several meetings with members of the community the Menahga School Board decided to call for a special election Aug.
 10 to coincide with the primary.
-This will be the third time within the last year voters have been asked to vote on a building bond issue.
-The bond request has been scaled back again, this time to $4.35 million.
-The latest referendum in April failed with 549 yes votes and 586 no votes.
-It was scaled back to $4.95 million for that election.
+This will be the third time within the last year voters have been asked to vote on a building bond issue since November.
+The bond request has been scaled back, this time to $4.35 million.

 A new Tax Increment Financing District for the Armory in downtown Park Rapids received overwhelming support from the community.
 Local developer Alan Zemek asked the city to consider designating a redevelopment Tax Increment Financing District for the Armory due to the unique challenges associated with the building.
 A public hearing was held Tuesday.
 Zemek has been acquiring grants to research the building and determine whether it is feasible to redevelop.
 "There's still a substantial challenge there," he said previously.

 Main Avenue construction starts bright and early Monday morning.
 Jon Olson, Ulteig Engineers project manager, gave a briefing on the project this week.
 "The next couple weeks will be some of the biggest hurdles," he said.
 Traffic and erosion control signs will be in place before Monday to help customers find their way downtown.
 Starting Monday morning, the milling machine will be on Main Avenue.
 Crews will first be removing the asphalt.
 A crew also will start saw cutting around awning posts to prepare for sidewalk removal.
 Curb and sidewalk removal will begin Tuesday, Aug.